Mangoray/MythSpeakersObsidianSite/content/_Campaign/Sessions/Session03.md

 4. Fireplace Talk:
 	- [[Nawel]] still doesn't really remember anything yet.
 Sees himself still a person than a machine.
 Still proud.
-	- [[Mei]] about her past lives.
-REmember being in Bailax alot, being.
+	- [[Mei]] explains about her past 'lives' and about inhabiting 'vessels' prepared for Leshy's.
+Remember being in Bailax alot.
 	- Aiólos talks about about being chosen from his clan the [[Wavebreaker clan|Wavebreakers]] and looking for the spear of Psomeira that repelled [[Ousmariku]].
+Echo offers to help finding what he's looking for, she might know about a few places where one can find antiques.
 	- Iu'yuan: Comes from Jalmaray, part of a nest, 'is not that interesting' cloud crag.
 Likes writing down things.
 Not commited.

  5. In a Pub on the South Slope in [[Bailax]]